-For all streams identified in the L'Anguille Watershed, the BLE process uses ESRI ArcGIS software and toolsets to create the HEC-RAS layers used for geometric data development and extraction.
-Additionally, the hydraulic modeling and mapping for this BLE process was conducted using the USACE's HEC-RAS 5.0.3 software package.
+For 1D and 2D areas, all streams identified in the Lower St. Francis Watershed, the BLE process uses ESRI ArcGIS software and toolsets to create the HEC-RAS layers used for geometric data development and extraction.
+Additionally, the hydraulic modeling and mapping for this BLE process was conducted using the USACE's HEC-RAS software package, versions 4.1 (1D) and 5.0.3 (2D).
+Figure 1.
+Study Areas provides additional details as to the location of each of the study zones.